-- The Title IX Coordinator will promptly inform the Complainant of any action(s) undertaken by the university to respond to a health or safety concern to the Complainant or the university community, including the decision to proceed with an investigation. - The Title IX Coordinator also will promptly inform the Respondent of any action(s) (including any interim protective measures) that will directly impact the Respondent, and provide an opportunity for the Respondent to respond to such action(s).
+• The Title IX Coordinator will promptly inform the Complainant of any action(s) undertaken by the university to respond to a health or safety concern to the Complainant or the university community, including the decision to proceed with an investigation.

-• The Title IX Coordinator retains the discretion to impose and/or modify any interim protective measures based on all available information.
+- The Title IX Coordinator also will promptly inform the Respondent of any action(s) (including any interim protective measures) that will directly impact the Respondent, and provide an opportunity for the Respondent to respond to such action(s). - The Title IX Coordinator retains the discretion to impose and/or modify any interim protective measures based on all available information.
 Interim protective measures will remain in effect until the resolution of the report by the Office of Student Conduct, unless new circumstances arise that warrant reconsideration of the protective measures prior to the determination by the Office of Student Conduct.
 A Complainant or Respondent may challenge interim protective measures or other actions, or failure to impose interim protective measures or take other actions, by contacting the Title IX Coordinator to address any concerns.
+A review of those concerns is conducted by the Vice President for Compliance, Diversity, and Ethics.